gianmarco27/Poggi-Stagliano-Stucchi/RASD/RASD v1.md

 * [R5]  The System has to allow third party users to filter data on request.
     - [R5.1]  Third party users can specify filters by the creation of categories to which the data previously collected belong.

-* [R6]  The System provides the requested only if there are at least 1000 users belonging to the selcted filter.
+* [R6]  The System provides the requested data only if there are at least 1000 users belonging to the selcted filter.

 * [R7]  The System allows the third party to obtain a specific individual data only if he/she grants the acces to them.